nicocardiel/boundfit/docs/using_the_program.rst

 The first step is to indicate the name of the ASCII file containing the data for which one wants to determine the boundary fits.
 In this file the data must be arranged in columns.
 Lines starting with a "#" symbol are considered as comments and ignored.

 Since the program accepts wildcars, hitting ``return`` without given a file name commands the program to return a list with the existing files at the current directory.
-In the above example, the file :download:`example.dat<scripts/example.dat>` contains 100 points randomly drawn from the function :math:`y(x)={1 \over x}`, assuming an error bar :math:`\sigma_{y}=10` for all the points.
+In the above example, the file :download:`example.dat <data/example.dat>` contains 100 points randomly drawn from the function :math:`y(x)={1 \over x}`, assuming an error bar :math:`\sigma_{y}=10` for all the points.

 .. code-block:: ini